Scholz's Star

 Scholz's Star /'shoulz(@z)/ (WISE designation WISE 0720−0846 or fully WISE J072003.20−084651.2) is a dim binary stellar system 6.8 pc from the Sun in the constellation Monoceros near the galactic plane.
 It was discovered in 2013 by astronomer Ralf-Dieter Scholz.
-In 2015, Eric Mamajek and collaborators reported the system passed through the Solar System's Oort cloud roughly 70,000 years ago, and dubbed it Scholz's Star.
+In 2015, Eric Mamajek and collaborators reported that the system passed through the Solar System's Oort cloud roughly 70,000 years ago in a stellar encounter, and dubbed it Scholz's Star.

 Characteristics

 The primary is a red dwarf with a stellar classification of M9±1 and 86±2 Jupiter masses.
 The secondary is probably a T5 brown dwarf with 65±12 Jupiter masses.
 The system has 0.15 solar masses.
 The pair orbit at a distance of about 0.8 AU with a period of roughly 4 years.
 The system has an apparent magnitude of 18.3, and is estimated to be between 3 and 10 billion years old.
-With a parallax of 166 mas (0.166 arcseconds), about 80 star systems are known to be closer to the Sun.
-It is a late discovery, as far as nearby stars go, because past efforts concentrated on high-proper-motion objects.
+With a parallax of 166 mas (0.166 arcseconds), about 80 star systems are closer to the Sun.
+It is a late discovery, as far as nearby stars go, because of its dim magnitude and that past efforts concentrated on high-proper-motion objects.

 Solar System flyby

 Estimates indicate that the WISE 0720−0846 system passed about 52000 AU from the Sun about 70,000 years ago.
 Ninety-eight percent of mathematical simulations of the star system's trajectory indicated that it passed through the Solar System's Oort cloud, or within 120000 AU of the Sun.
 Comets perturbed from the Oort cloud would require roughly two million years to get to the inner Solar System.
-At closest approach the system would have had an apparent magnitude of about 11.4, and would have been best viewed from high latitudes in the northern hemisphere.
+Consisting of the smaller and dimmer red and a brown dwarf star even at closest approach the system would have only had an apparent magnitude of about 11.4, too dim for the unaided eye, but with instruments would have been best viewed from high latitudes in the northern hemisphere.

 In 2018, research was published indicating that disturbance of the Oort cloud will have a greater effect than initial research had indicated.

 In a recent estimate, WISE J0720−0846AB passed within 68.7 ± 2.0 kAU of the Sun 80.5 ± 0.7 kyr ago.
 A later recalculation of the impact parameters using updated Solar System data showed that the perihelion distance during the encounter had a median value of 0.330 pc with a 90% probability of having come within 0.317–0.345 pc of the Sun; the associated time of perihelion passage was determined to be between 78.6–81.1 kyr ago with 90% confidence, with a most likely value of 79.9 kyr.

 A star is expected to pass through the Oort cloud every 100,000 years or so.
 An approach as close or closer than 52,000 AU is expected to occur about every 9 million years.
 In about 1.4 million years, Gliese 710 will come to a perihelion of between 8,800 and 13,700 AU.